For Pet Owners

 For a complete behavioural assessment, the medical elements of your pet have to be assessed alongside the behavioural history.

-Therefore, your veterinary practice must be involved in the diagnosis and treatment of problem behaviour in your pet.
-Recent studies have shown that up to 80% of behavioural problems can have at least one medical component which has contributed to the display of the behaviour.
+Your veterinary practice must be involved in the diagnosis and treatment of any problem behaviour.
+Recent studies have shown that up to 80% of behavioural problems have at least one medical component which has contributed to the display of the behaviour.

-If medical conditions are undiagnosed and not treated or managed, it can lead to behaviour problems never being resolved or cause relapses during treatment.
-This can not only be frustrating as an owner but also be unethical if your pet had medical needs not being supported.
+If medical conditions are undiagnosed and not treated or managed, it can lead to behaviour problems never being resolved or cause relapses during your treatment.
+This can not only be frustrating for you but also be unethical if your pet had medical needs not being supported.

 Here at Forrest Animal Behaviour, we focus on your pet’s emotional needs and your veterinary surgeon takes care of your pet’s medical needs.
-As we are not qualified to provide veterinary treatment, we do not prescribe medication or diagnose medical conditions.
-However, we work closely with your veterinary practice to discuss concerns that might have been highlighted in your behavioural history or clinical history, for them to make decisions on necessary medications or medical examinations.
-This means you get a full and comprehensive treatment for your pet ensuring no elements to the behaviour problem are overlooked, thus providing a more successful outcome to the problem behaviour.
+We are not qualified to provide veterinary treatment, thus we do not prescribe medication or diagnose medical conditions.
+However, we will work closely with your veterinary practice to discuss concerns that might have been highlighted in your behavioural history or clinical history.
+Your vets can then assist in decisions on necessary medications or medical examinations.
+This means you get a full and comprehensive treatment for your pet ensuring no elements to the behaviour problem are overlooked.
+Thus providing a more successful outcome to your problem behaviour.

 tabby-cat